-The complaints process
+The complaints process for licensees

-This page outlines the REA's complaints process.
+This page outlines REA's complaint process.

 Resolving concerns before they become complaints

-If we receive a call from a person who is concerned about your conduct, we’ll encourage the caller to contact you or your manager first to discuss their concerns.
+If we receive a call from a person who is concerned about your conduct, we’ll encourage the caller to contact you or your manager to discuss their concerns.

 Receiving a formal complaint

-When REA receives a complaint, we first call the person who made the complaint (the complainant) to confirm we’ve understood what the complaint is about.
+When REA receives a complaint, we call the person who made the complaint (the complainant) to confirm we’ve understood what the complaint is about.
 We’ll also give them information about what behaviour they can reasonably expect from licensees.

 The initial complaint assessment

-- better managed by another agency
+- whether the complaint would be better managed by another agency.

-If the Registrar considers that the complaint falls into any of those categories, both you and the complainant will receive a written decision saying REA will not continue with the complaint.
+If the Registrar considers the complaint is not made in good faith, is not a proper use of the REA complaints process, or is not a breach of the Act or rules, both you and the complainant will receive a written decision from the Registrar saying REA will not continue with the complaint.

 REA will refer the complaint to another agency if the Registrar considers that the complaint would be better managed by that agency.
 For example, a complaint made by a tenant about a property manager not lodging a bond might be referred to Tenancy Services.